maxymania/gostax/README.md

 Go has a package called "encoding/xml".
 It Supports the serialization and deserialization of XML as well as Streaming XML Parsing.
 When I Created this Package, I thought that the "encoding/xml" package is just about Marhsaling and Unmarshaling of Structures (Oops!).

-I wanted a Generic inteface to XML such as StAX, SAX or DOM?
+I wanted a Generic inteface to XML such as StAX, SAX or DOM.
 Therefore I created This Package and I hope that it will be useful.

 ## How I Can get it?